TeamKarbonOfficial/Duo_Run/README.md

 - Actually check for collisions **done**
 - Make an endgame situation function
     - Extend the CustomGUIBox to fit 4 buttons in a 2 x 2 button matrix. **DONE**
+    - Display a proper integer score in a rather convincing font. **In progress**
     - Display a 2 x 2 button matrix consisting of "Leaderboard", "Menu", "Play Again" and "Achievements (erm...)" **In progress**
     - Figure out if that Achievements button should be in the main menu instead... :P
 - Create levels **done**